cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Note that the certificate is checked by the browser against the host or IP on which the server runs, so `cloudpilot-server` will ask for a list of IPs and hostnames to encode in the certificate.
-One of these must match with the host or IP that you enter in cloudpilot.
+One of these must match with the host or IP that you enter in CloudpilotEmu.

 `cloudpilot-server` will generate a file with the suffix `.pem` and one with the suffix `.cer`.
 The file with the suffix `.pem` includes the private key